 Diatonic Triads Pattern 3

-This is the first combination triad scale pattern, featuring one ascending followed by one descending triad through the scale.
+This is the first combination triad scale pattern, featuring one ascending and one descending triad through the scale.

 Again, say each triad to expand this exercise in your routine.